sungsoo-ahn/2025/_posts/2025-04-28-is-mappo-all-you-need.md

 </div>

 From the experimental results, we can see that
->The centralized value function of MAPPO does not provide effective performance improvements.
+>💡The centralized value function of MAPPO does not provide effective performance improvements.
 The independent value functions for each agent make the multi-agent learning more robust.

->Introducing global information into the value function improves the learning efficiency of IPPO.
+>💡Introducing global information into the value function improves the learning efficiency of IPPO.

 ### Discussion